The X-Files: Season One's 5 Shippiest Episodes

 4) 1x13 “Beyond the Sea”

-“Beyond the Sea” introduces not only to one of The X-Files classic bad guys psychic murderer Luther Lee Boggs, but also introduces us to the Scully family, as we meet Dana’s parents for the first time.
+“Beyond the Sea” introduces us not only to one of The X-Files classic bad guys, psychic murderer Luther Lee Boggs, but also introduces us to the Scully family, as we meet Dana’s parents for the first time.

-When Scully’s father dies hours after a visit to see her, she sees a vision of him in her living room before learning of his death.
+Scully she sees a vision of her father in her living room, shortly before learning of his death.
 Returning to work soon after, Mulder is so concerned for her emotional welfare he calls her “Dana” and cups her face tenderly - not a strictly platonic work partner move.
 However, as the case and episode progresses, it’s Scully’s care for Mulder that takes precedence.

-After Mulder is shot in the line of pursuing Bogg’s psychic message tip-offs we see how scared Scully is of his death.
-As he is rushed into hospital, Scully watches on, closing her eyes in pain at watching Mulder suffer, and shortly afterwards she returns to Boggs to deliver him a message of her own.
+After Mulder is shot in the line of pursuing Bogg’s psychic message tip-offs, we see how scared Scully is of heer partner's death.
+As he is rushed into hospital, Scully watches on, closing her eyes in pain at seeing Mulder suffer, and shortly afterwards she returns to Boggs to deliver him a message of her own.

-The normally cool, professional Scully builds up a head of steam as she lets Boggs know she believes he set up the entire situation to get at Mulder, whose profile helped put Boggs away.
+The normally cool, professional Scully builds up a head of steam as she lets Boggs know she believes he set up the entire situation to get at Mulder, whose profile had helped put Boggs away years before.
 Losing control of her voice and emotions she threatens the stunned psychic that if Mulder dies, “nobody will be able to stop me from being the one that’ll throw the switch to gas you out of this life, you son of a bitch!”